tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Bucket 接口/标签（tagging）/DELETE Bucket tagging_intl_en.md

 ## Overview

-This API is used to delete a permission policy of a bucket.
+This API is used to delete the existing bucket tags from a bucket.

->!
-Only the bucket owner can call this API.
-If the permission policy does not exist, "204 No Content" will be returned.
+>?
+If a sub-account needs to call this API (`DELETE Bucket tagging`), ensure that the root account has authorized it to do so.
 >

 <div class="rno-api-explorer">